 Remember that, 91-99% efficacy is pretty amazing, though.
 So, how do you take the pill correctly to protect yourself from getting pregnant?

 The key to taking the pill is taking it every day you are supposed to take one.
 If you’re on a 28 day package that means taking the pill every single day.
-Those on a 21 day package will have 7 pill free days.
+Those on a 21 day package will have seven pill-free days.

 Suppose you wear a specific moisturizer every morning.
 Why not keep them together so that when you put your moisturizer on, you take your pill too?